Wildflowers

 Colored lanterns on green stems,

-Patches that weave into each other
+Patches that fuse into each other

 inextricably

-like your fingers into mine.
+like your fingers into mine

 Blooms of promise to hummingbirds

-who flutter in jittery beats,
+who hover in jittery beats,

 frenzied chorus of faith